 “The last few weeks and months, I have been losing huge amounts of hair.
 It’s been really difficult seeing my hair covering the bathroom floor and constantly removing it from my brush.”

-“I’ve always had fine hair that sheds, however I’ve noticed in iso, it’s been falling out significantly more.
+“I’ve always had fine hair that sheds.
 I literally have a head of hair on my hairbrush every time I brush it.”

-“Is anyone else finding hair everywhere at the moment?
-Lockdown means I’m heat styling and washing my hair less, but somehow, my hair is falling out more than normal.”
+“Is anyone else finding hair everywhere?
+I’m heat styling and washing my hair less, but somehow, my hair is falling out more than normal.”

-These are just a few of the lockdown hair loss concerns I’ve heard anecdotally from friends, family and women in Mamamia’s You Beauty Facebook group since isolation started.
-As if we didn’t have enough to worry about, go ahead and add thinning hair, hair falling out and increased hair shedding to the list.
-Fun.
+These are just a few of the hair loss concerns I’ve heard anecdotally from friends, family and women in Mamamia’s You Beauty Facebook group in recent months.

 WATCH: Here’s a few ways to up your hair game, post continues after video.